What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 It’s clear the mattress industry has undergone some drastic changes in the past decade.
 What was once an experience consisting of showrooms, in-store mattress test drives, and figuring out how to transport your new bed home has evolved for convenience.
 Now people shop online, have their bed delivered to them in an easy-to-maneuver box, and test their mattress in the comfort of their bedrooms.

-This evolution has been beneficial for both the consumer and the mattress brand, allowing brands to cut costs and develop better relationships with their customers.
-Though some brands made mistakes and may not have used the best judgment along the way, the race to cut costs helped the mattress industry move in a better direction.
+This evolution has been beneficial for both the consumer and the mattress brand, allowing companies to cut costs and develop better relationships with their customers.
+Though some brands made mistakes and may not have used the best judgment along the way, the race to slash expenses helped the mattress industry move in a better direction.
 Moving forward, making sure domestic brands have fair opportunities to compete in the industry is crucial.